 The main challenge with baked eggplant chips is to keep them from getting burnt.
 Eggplant can get a really bitter and off-putting flavor when burned.
 That said, we will be cooking ours very low and slow.
-Basically, we’re dehydrating the eggplant in the oven.
+Basically, we’re dehydrating the eggplant in the oven or toaster oven..
 Do not get impatient and crank the heat up, because this can ruin your chips completely.

 When it comes to chips, the seasoning is really up to you.
 We highly recommend barbecue flavors, as they naturally pair well with eggplant.